finbourne/lusid-sdk-csharp-preview/sdk/docs/SearchApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new SearchApi(Configuration.Default);
-            var masteredEffectiveAt = masteredEffectiveAt_example;  // DateTimeOrCutLabel | Optional.
-The effective date for searching mastered instruments.
-If this is not set, then the current date is taken.
-This parameter has no effect on instruments that have not been mastered within LUSID. (optional) var masteredOnly = true;  // bool? | Optional.
-If set to true, only search over instruments that have been mastered within LUSID.
-Default to false (optional)  (default to false) var symbols = new List<InstrumentSearchProperty>(); // List<InstrumentSearchProperty> | A collection of instrument symbols to search for (optional)
+            var symbols = new List<InstrumentSearchProperty>(); // List<InstrumentSearchProperty> | A collection of instrument properties to search for.
+LUSID will return instruments for any matched              properties. var masteredEffectiveAt = masteredEffectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label to use when searching mastered instruments.
+This parameter has no effect on instruments that  have not been mastered within LUSID.
+Defaults to the current LUSID system datetime if not specified. (optional) var masteredOnly = true;  // bool? | If set to true, only search over instruments that have been mastered within LUSID.
+Defaults to false. (optional)  (default to false)

             try
             {
-                // [EXPERIMENTAL] Search instruments
+                // [EXPERIMENTAL] Instruments search
-                ICollection<InstrumentMatch> result = apiInstance.InstrumentsSearch(masteredEffectiveAt, masteredOnly, symbols);
+                ICollection<InstrumentMatch> result = apiInstance.InstrumentsSearch(symbols, masteredEffectiveAt, masteredOnly);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)